-Gluten-Free Oatmeal Squares
+Gluten-Free Oatmeal Squares With Chocolate Chips

 Gluten-free (GF) baking isn't always easy or inexpensive.
-This recipe for oatmeal squares, however, is easy to make and it's not too pricey.
+This recipe for oatmeal squares, however, is easy to make, and it's not too pricey.
 Made with GF oats and flour, it is both filling and delicious.

 This recipe was adapted by my wife, Miriam, from a "regular" non-GF recipe—and it has been tried and tested by our picky 2nd degree black-belt daughter and her little dog, Mowgli, who licks up the crumbs.

 We used a local brand of GF flour made in Israel, where we live.
-Since GF flours can differ, I have included a photo of the ingredients listed on the bag here, so you can see what is in it and find something similar where you live.
+Since GF flours can differ, I have included a photo of the ingredients listed on the bag below, so you can see what is in it and find something similar where you live.
 Any brand of GF flour should be OK, but I would not use pure cornflour or potato starch.

 These squares freeze well.
 Enjoy!